First Time User? Enroll now.

 IASLC-AJCC TNM Staging System

 The AJCC TNM defines LD as any T, except for T3-4, due to multiple lung nodules that do not fit in a tolerable radiation field, any N, and M0.
 This corresponds to TNM stages I to IIIB.
-Extensive disease is TNM stage IV with distant metastases (M1) including malignant pleural effusions.[3,4] (Refer to the AJCC Stage Groupings and TNM Definitions section in the PDQ summary on Non-Small Cell Lung Cancer for more information.)
+Extensive disease is TNM stage IV with distant metastases (M1) including malignant pleural effusions.[3,4] (Refer to the AJCC Stage Groupings and TNM Definitions section in the PDQ summary on Non-Small Cell Lung Cancer Treatment for more information.)

 The IASLC conducted an analysis of clinical TNM staging for SCLC using the sixth edition of the AJCC TNM staging system for lung cancer.
 Survivals for patients with clinical stages I and II disease are significantly different from those for patients with stage III disease with N2 or N3 involvement.
 Patients with pleural effusion have an intermediate prognosis between LD and ED with hematogenous metastases and will be classified as having M1 disease (or ED).
 Application of the TNM system will not change how patients are managed; however, the analysis suggests that, in the context of clinical trials in LD, accurate TNM staging and stratification may be important.